-- Founder and former Chief Organizer of ACORN, a nationwide activist network engaged in “community organizing” and in voter mobilization drives for George Soros’ Shadow Party
+- Founder and former Chief Organizer of the now-defunct ACORN, a notoriously corrupt “community organizing” entity

 - Former draft-resistance activist for the Students for a Democratic Society (SDS)

 - Former activist in the National Welfare Rights Organization (NWRO), and a protegé of its founder George A. Wiley

 - Has close ties to the Tides Foundation, the Tides Center, and the Service Employees International Union

 Born on August 5, 1948, Wade Rathke hails from a family of prosperous orange ranchers in Orange County, California.
 He attended Williams College in Massachusetts from 1966-68 and then dropped out of school.
 Rathke also worked as a draft-resistance organizer for the Students for a Democratic Society (SDS) until 1968, at which point he heard a member of the Progressive Labor Party urge students to initiate a worker-student alliance, on the theory that workers on their own were blinded by a "false consciousness."
 Disgusted by this suggestion, Rathke thought: "The idea that workers were looking for alliances with students, and that students would lead them to the Promised Land, was bullshit."

 In 1969 Rathke, inspired by Richard Cloward and Frances Fox Piven's 1966 article titled "The Weight of the Poor: A Strategy to End Poverty," was hired as an organizer for George Wiley’s National Welfare Rights Organization (NWRO), which strongly supported the use of the “Cloward-Piven Strategy” for (a) forcing political change through orchestrated crisis, and (b) advancing the overthrow of capitalism by overwhelming the government with entitlement demands.